3LawsRobotics/3laws/docs/sources/knowledge.rst

 Papers
 ======

-This sections summaries the research contributions made by 3Laws team:
+This section lists some of the research publications produced by the 3Laws team:

 * `3D dynamic walking on stepping stones with control barrier functions <http://ames.caltech.edu/3D_Stepping_Stones.pdf>`_
 * `A Barrier-Based Scenario Approach to Verify Safety-Critical Systems <http://ames.caltech.edu/akella2022barrier.pdf>`_